salesforce-misc/LoyaltyMobileSDK-iOS/README.md

 // Get Community Member Profile let communityProfile = try await loyaltyAPIManager.getCommunityMemberProfile()

 // Enroll a member in a promotion try await loyaltyAPIManager.enrollIn(promotion: "PromotionName", for: "1234567890")

-// Unenroll a member from a promotion using promotion ID or using promotion name try await loyaltyAPIManager.unenroll(promotionId: "promotionId", for: "1234567890") try await loyaltyAPIManager.unenroll(promotionName: "PromotionName", for: "1234567890")
+// Unenroll a member from a promotion using promotion ID or promotion name try await loyaltyAPIManager.unenroll(promotionId: "promotionId", for: "1234567890") try await loyaltyAPIManager.unenroll(promotionName: "PromotionName", for: "1234567890")